 The 5.8 and 6.5-inch OLED iPhones will be available in September, says Kuo, but the 6.1-inch model, which has reportedly been plagued by production issues, will be available "slightly later due to its production schedule."

 Kuo expects both the 6.1 and 6.5-inch iPhone models to offer both single and dual-SIM versions, with the dual-SIM models to be available in specific markets like China.
-Kuo's information is in line with details shared by Bloomberg
+Kuo's information is in line with details shared by Bloomberg this morning.

 The 5.8-inch iPhone will not offer dual-SIM support, but Kuo says it could include an e-SIM as well as single-SIM functionality.
 Kuo is not certain, however, if the e-SIM will be activated.